 8. Oh, the good ol' days when a five-year interim between Tool albums felt like a summer vacation ...
-Just like our ongoing 12-year wait for a 10,000 Days follow-up, the frustrating delay between Ænima and Lateralus was partly due to forces outside of the band's control
+The frustrating delay between Ænima and Lateralus was partly due to forces outside of the band's control

 In 1997, Tool's former label Volcano Records filed suit against the band, citing a "wrongful attempt" on the quartet's part "to abandon its exclusive recording contract."
 The group then filed its own complaint, claiming their contract was never renewed and they were free to pursue other options.
 (Tool became involved in another lengthy legal battle in 2007, this time involving artwork and an insurance company, and that insane headache only slowed down their progress on the most highly anticipated heavy music LP of all time.)